CollaborativeRoboticsLab/capabilities2/capabilities2_runner/readme.md

-# capabilities2_runners_plugins
+# capabilities2_runner plugin API

-provide runners for common capabilities like nav2, moveit2, etc. Plugins extend the execution functionality of the `capabilities` system.
+provides `runner` API for abstract provision of capabilities.
+Plugins extend the execution functionality of the `capabilities` system.
 The ROS1 implementation used launch files to start capabilities.
 The ROS2 implementation uses runners to start capabilities.
-This allows for more flexibility in how capabilities are started and stopped, or how they are managed.
+This allows for more flexibility in how capabilities are started and stopped, or how they are managed, and operate.

 ## Runners

 - `base runner` - base class for runners implementing the `Runner` interface which comprises of `start`, `stop`.
 - `action runner` - runner for capabilities that are implemented as actions.
 This is also a base class for as most runners will be actions.
 - `launch runner` - runner for capabilities that are implemented as launch files.
+- `multi action runner` - runner for capabilities that are implemented as multiple actions.

 ## Inheritance Diagram

+An example of the inheritance diagram for the runners is shown below.
+The `RunnerBase` class is the base class for all runners.
+The `ActionRunner` class is the base class for runners that are implemented as actions.
+The example shows a waypoint capability that is implemented as a single action.
+The `WaypointRunner` class inherits from the `ActionRunner` class.

 ![inheritance diagram](./docs/images/inheritance-diagram.png)